infinitepower18/WSA-Sideloader/README.md

 For now, you can open any app to wake up the subsystem before running WSA Sideloader.
 I hope to address this issue in a future update.
 Thank you for your patience.

-## Upcoming features
-The following features are planned to be included in the next update:

-### Bundle installation
-Support for APK bundles including xapk, apkm and apks.

-### Community translations
-I am in the process of restructuring the app to enable localization support, and will begin accepting translations once bundle installation is implemented.
-I'm also looking at Crowdin integration.

-Thank you for your patience while I work on these features.

 ## FAQ

 ### The APK installation fails with the error message "No connection could be made because the target machine actively refused it"